Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Image preview no longer distorts the image
 * Icons in the property editor have been revised
 * Silent Installation has been optimized
-* Added global function for peakboard communication
+* Added global function for Peakboard communication
 * Locked controls can now be selected via the Explorer
 * The installer is now multilingual
 * Fix at installer if only bridge was installed